holly-cummins/holly-cummins.github.io/content/posts/2021-02-11--microphone-face-off/index.md

 ![Good sound, ridiculous visuals](not-good-look.png)

-Another £40 or so later, I had a [booster amp](https://www.klarkteknik.com/product.html?modelCode=P0DPA) and a second XLR cable, and I could be heard.
+Another £40 or so later, I had a booster amp (the Klark Teknik CM-1) and a second XLR cable, and I could be heard.
 I can even be heard with the mic fully off camera, although the sound is better if it's a bit closer.
 So was it worth it?
 Well, you can decide, but I think there's a clear difference between the sound in my [WTFinar](https://youtu.be/ltsoNNTkd_g?t=1444) and Software Circus a month earlier.